 Exploring Cambridge > Eating in Cambridge

-We are fortunate to be a five minute stroll from the best restaurant in Cambridge, and possibly the best in the East of England.
+For lunch or dinner, we are fortunate to be a five minute stroll from the best restaurant in Cambridge, and possibly the best in the East of England.
 If you want a meal to remember, Midsummer House, which has been awarded two Michelin stars, is sure to provide it.

-Restaurant 22, which is about 10 minutes walk from us, is also highly recommended.
+Restaurant 22, which is about 10 minutes walk from us, is also recommended.
 It provides good cooking at more reasonable prices.
 But they only have a limited number of tables, so it’s advisable to book well in advance.

 If the weather is good, a very pleasant way to spend a day is to walk (or punt) to Grantchester through Grantchester Meadows and to take morning coffee, lunch or - especially - afternoon tea at the Orchard Tea Gardens.